PtiCalin/Awesome-Test-Vault/Vault/Notes/Personal Encyclopedia/Science and Technology/Computing and AI/Programming Languages/Python/Python.md

 folder: python
 tags: [python, index, map-of-content, computing]
 version: 1.0

+# 📊 Status & Lifecycle
-status: in progress
+status: draft
 visibility: public
 created: 2025-05-15
 updated: 2025-05-15

-summary: "Living index for all Python-related notes, grouped by topic and learning stage."
+# 📚 Context & Description
+summary: ""

+# 🧱 Relationships
-parent: "Computing and AI"
+parent: ""
 children: []
 friends: []
 related: []
 ---

 > 🪄 **Work in Progress**
 > This living index is a developing overview of everything Python-related in the vault.
-Notes are in active evolution and structured by theme and complexity.
+Notes are in active evolution and structured by theme /complexity.

 ---